smajda/todo_django/README.md

 Although the business logic is pretty straight forward, I saw it as a great opportunity to learn front-end skills.
 This includes:
 * Building a responsive(-ish) site using Bootstrap.
 * Designing clean, stylish designs using CSS & Bootstrap
-* Using AJAX requests to update content on the page
+* Creating a user interface that enables users to select and display an item
 * Adding animations via CSS Transitions & jQuery code

 Although at the outset I didn't know much of the above, I did know there were a ton of resources to help me in implementing the features & feel I wanted.
 Django, HTML/CSS/JS & jQuery all have big communities, enabling me to learn and build quicker.